superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ### **Vitals' Sensor subsystem**

 #### **connections**
-The vitals' sensor will be wired to the signal processing subsystem on board the drone.
+The vitals sensor will be wired to the signal processing subsystem on board the drone.
 It will be communicating digitally, most likely, via serial communications.
 It will be sending data to the signal processing subsystem that is has acquired through no-contact radar sensing.

 #### **specifications**
 The subsystem shall be operational from a distance of at least one meter.